 \section{Abstract}

 This paper develops a continuous-time primal-dual accelerated method with an increasing damping coefficient for a class of convex optimization problems with affine equality constraints.
-We then analyze critical values for parameters in the proposed method and prove that the rate of convergence is $O(\frac{1}{t^2})$ by choosing proper parameters.
+This paper analyzes critical values for parameters in the proposed method and prove that the rate of convergence in terms of the duality gap function is $O(\tfrac{1}{t^2})$ by choosing suitable parameters.
 As far as we know, this is the first continuous-time primal-dual accelerated method that can obtain the optimal rate.
 Then this work applies the proposed method to two network optimization problems, a distributed optimization problem with consensus constraints and a distributed extended monotropic optimization problem, and obtains two variant distributed algorithms.
 Finally, numerical simulations are given to demonstrate the efficacy of the proposed method.